Spot (Marvel Comics): Amazing Spider-Man: Renew Your Vows

 An alternate universe version of the Spot from Earth-18119 appears in Amazing Spider-Man: Renew Your Vows.

 Marvel Zombies: Dead Days

 An alternate universe version of the Spot from Earth-2149 appears in Marvel Zombies: Dead Days.

 Ultimate Marvel

 An original incarnation of the Spot from Earth-1610 appears in the Ultimate Marvel universe.
-This version is a Roxxon employee who gained his powers from a workplace accident.
+This version is a former Roxxon employee named Frank who was subjected to an experiment at a Roxxon Industries complex which accidentally mutated him, transforming his entire body into white, and allowing him to manipulate black wormholes of anti-matter.
 Additionally, the spots on his body continuously flow around his body like a lava lamp.

 Ultimate Universe

 An alternate universe version of Spot from Earth-6160 appears in Ultimate Spider-Man: Incursion.
 This version gained his powers from a stolen Stark Box that was intended to be given to Tyrone Johnson.

 In other media

 Television

 The Spot as he appears in Spider-Man: The Animated Series (1994).